How to find a unicorn: a novel model-free, unsupervised anomaly detection method for time series: Discussion

-Comparing TOF and LOF proved that temporal scoring has advantageous properties and adds a new aspect to anomaly detection.
+Comparing TOF, LOF and discord proved that temporal scoring has advantageous properties and adds a new aspect to anomaly detection.
 One advantage of TOF can be experienced when it comes to threshold selection.
-Since the TOF score has time dimension, an actual threshold value means the maximal expected length of the event to be found.
+Since TOF score has time dimension, an actual threshold value means the maximal expected length of the event to be found.
 Also, on the flipside the neighborhood size $k$ parameter sets the minimal event length.
 Because of these properties, domain knowledge about possible event lengths renders threshold selection to a simple task.

-An other advantage of TOF is from the computational point of view: the method performs optimally on small embedding dimensions and neighborhood sizes, which makes computations faster and less memory hungry.
+\soma{While TOF and LOF have similar computational complexity ($O(k n \log(n))$), the smaller embedding dimensions and neighborhood sizes, makes TOF computations faster and less memory hungry.
+In contrast, the exact discord algorithm has $O(k n^2 \log{n})$ complexity \cite{Keogh05}.
+While the running time of discord has been significantly fastened by the SAX approximation, our results may indicate, that the SAX approximation has limited the precision of Senin's algorithm seriously.

+To measure the running time empirically, we applied TOF algorithm on random noise from $10^2-10^6$ sample size, $15$ instances each ($d=3$, $\tau=1$, $k=4$).
+The runtime on the longest tested $10^6$ points long dataset was $15,144\pm0.351$ secs (Fig\,S4) on a laptop powered by Intel\textregistered Core\texttrademark i5-8265U.
+The fitted exponent of the scaling was 1.3.
+Based on these results, we have estimated that if memory issues could be solved, running a unicorn search on the whole 3 months length of the LIGO O1 data downsampled to 4096Hz would take 124 days on a single CPU (8 threads).
+A search through one week of ECG data would take 3 hours.
+As calculations on the ECG data are much shorter than the recording length; online processing is feasible as well.}